CKchaos/scn2pointcloud_tool/ReadMe.md

 g++ -shared -fPIC -o libdata.so scn2pointcloud.cpp  -L../../lib/x86_64 -g -lR3Graphics -lR3Shapes -lR2Shapes -lRNBasics -ljpeg -lpng   -lfglut -lGLU -lGL -lX11 -lm -I. -I../../pkgs  -g
 ```

-If nothing is wrong, you will get a file named libdata.so, the method to use this file is displayed in data_func.
+If nothing is wrong, you will get a file named libdata.so, the method to use this file is described in data_func.

 ### GAPS README